nhallen272/LivestreamDL/README.md

 Author: Nathan Allen

 Description: Used for the paper: Is it safer at the beach?
-Spatial and temporal analyses of beachgoer behaviors during the COVID-19 pandemic.Periodically downloads video from the livestream of
+Spatial and temporal analyses of beachgoer behaviors during the COVID-19 pandemic. https://doi.org/10.1016/j.ocecoaman.2021.105533 Periodically downloads video from the livestream of
              vbbound.com/live-webcam-of-virginia-beach-boardwalk
              Program will download sets of short videos from the livestream every t hours, storing them in labeled directories.